Paramedicine

 Additional admission requirements include:

-1. Curriculum Vitae including relevant education and any employment history, certifications and licensures, teaching and research experience, publications, presentations, awards, honors, affiliations, professional associations, experience and background in Paramedicine and/or healthcare.
+• Resume or Curriculum Vitae: including relevant education and any employment history, certifications and licensures, teaching and research experience, publications, presentations, awards, honors, affiliations, professional associations, experience and background in Paramedicine and/or healthcare.

-2. Personal Statement: Using 500 words or less, please respond to the following: Explain how successful completion of this program will assist you in achieving your professional goals.
+• Personal Statement: In 500 words or less, explain how successful completion of this program will help you achieve your professional goals and how your background prepares you for graduate-level academic work.

 1. Native language is not English